-A surge in cases in Italy brings the total confirmed cases to 79 in the country.
+A surge in confirmed cases in Italy brings the total to 79 in the country.

-Officials in the UK reports four new cases, bringing the total number of infected to 13.
+Officials in the UK report four new cases, bringing the total number of infected to 13.

 The number of cases in South Korea increases to more than 600.
 The country also reports three more deaths, bringing the total to five.